 Even before the Panama Canal was built, everyone wanted a piece of the golden pie.
 It was as if this little country’s growth was strangely predicted, pushing the Spanish, later the French, and then the Americans to dwell and build here.
 It was the Canal, though, that really pushed Panama onto the global stage.

 May is an especially festive time of year for the Afro-descendant culture in Panama.
-Be sure not to miss all the food, clothes exhibitions, parades, fairs, and calypso and reggae concerts and parades throughout Río Abajo and Atlapa Convention Center.
+It’s a time to enjoy all the food, clothes exhibitions, parades, fairs, and calypso and reggae concerts and parades throughout Río Abajo and at the Atlapa Convention Center.
 It’s truly a feast for the senses.

 Every year, Panamanians celebrate Chinese New Year with exhibitions and family-friendly activities.
 It’s spectacular to see traditional attire and music from different parts of China on display.
 And let’s not forget the ostentatious firework shows, which can be seen far and wide.